 When my team and I were making my first short film BROKEN we really wanted to have functional and professional-looking guns for the project.
 Obviously, we weren’t going to use real guns and getting our hands on working prop guns was too cost prohibited.
 We also wanted to make sure that everyone on-set was safe and that was our main priority.

-We knew we could create some badass muzzle flashes in visual effects but I wanted to have some practical guns on set, that had blowback, to enhance the VFX and ultimately make the guns fights to look real.
+We knew we could create some bad ass muzzle flashes in visual effects but I wanted to have some realistic looking guns on-set, that had blowback, to enhance the VFX and ultimately make the gun fights to look real.

-These guns added so much realism to the film.
-The combination of practical blowback with high-end visual effects was a killer combo.
+These Airsoft guns added so much realism to the film.
+The combination of practical blowback with high-end visual effects was a great combo.